 PTSD makes many addiction withdrawal symptoms worse.
 In fact, these symptoms sometimes last for months after substance abuse ends.
 For this reason, you need to go to a PTSD rehab center specializing in trauma recovery.
 Dual diagnosis treatment helps both conditions at once, your stress disorder, and your substance abuse.

 In rehab, a variety of tools and methods treat your trauma and addiction.
 These methods include behavioral therapies, medications, and education.
 For example, your behavioral therapies take place in individual, group, and family counseling settings.

 In individual therapy, you gain important behavioral therapies for PTSD treatment and recovery.
 These behavioral therapies include cognitive-behavioral therapy (CBT).
 Additionally, CBT helps you learn how to manage your stress, change your thinking, and improve your self-esteem.
 It also teaches you about your own personal triggers and how to overcome them and prevent relapse.

 Medications help many people with PTSD live healthier lives.
 In addition, these medications treat anxiety, depression, and sleeplessness.
 When you enter rehab, your therapists perform an assessment.
 This assessment and other tests help them determine whether you need medication for your condition.

 The most important role of rehab for addiction and PTSD is to treat both conditions at the same time.
 Treating only one condition leaves the other unchecked, causing you to relapse in both substance abuse and mental illness.

-Trauma and Addiction Treatment in North Carolina
+Are You Looking for Trauma and Addiction Treatment in North Carolina

 Crest View Recovery Center in Asheville, North Carolina understands your struggle with PTSD and addiction.
-At CVRC, you gain the addiction therapy services and treatments you need for strong recovery from both of your conditions.
+At CVRC, you gain the addiction therapy services and treatments you need for a strong recovery from both of your conditions.

 Specifically, programs at Crest View Recovery Center include: